 The City of Port Orange also participates in a voluntary program for NFIP-participating communities, which is called the Community Rating System (CRS) program.
 This program provides incentives for communities to go beyond the minimum floodplain management requirements to develop extra measures to provide protection from flooding.
 The incentives are in the form of premium discounts of up to 45%.
-FEMA, through the CRS, recognizes City of Port Orange as a 'Class 7' community.
-With this designation, all residents who are located within a special flood hazard area within the City of Port Orange that currently carry FEMA flood insurance qualify to receive 15% discount on their annual FEMA flood insurance policy premium.
+FEMA, through the CRS, recognizes City of Port Orange as a 'Class 5' community.
+With this designation, all residents who are located within a special flood hazard area within the City of Port Orange that currently carry FEMA flood insurance qualify to receive 25% discount on their annual FEMA flood insurance policy premium.

 Volusia County Multi-Jurisdictional Local Mitigation Strategy

 The City of Port Orange has adopted the Volusia County Multi-Jurisdictional Local Mitigation Strategy (LMS).
 The LMS is a document that was prepared by Volusia County that establishes a community vision and guiding principles for reducing environmental hazard risks and vulnerabilities.
 The overall goal of the LMS is to reduce potential damage and destruction of both public and private property, and to reduce the disruption of the local economy and overall quality of life of individuals who live, work, and vacation in the community.
-Click here for more information.

 668.6076.
 Public records status of e-mail addresses; agency website notice: Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.